gibumkang/tutorials/README.md

         start: {
             scale: 1.5 //No need to specify 1 since that is the default
             transition: {
-                yoyo: 2 //for infnitie, use Infinity
+                yoyo: 2 //for infinite, use Infinity
             }
         }
     }